Sumaiya1999/JSON-Based-Inventory-Management-System/README.md

 This repository is all about the Json based IMS of AI/ML internship.

 ## Files
-Record,json
+Record,json,
-Adding New products
+Adding New products,
-Purchasing Products
+Purchasing Products,
-Sales Products
+Sales Products,

 ### Features